 Maybe recreating afternoon tea at home isn’t for you, we’ve found some cool options around London for you to try during your vacation.

 - If you want to indulge – Claridge’s

 If you want the quintessential afternoon tea experience, then head to Claridge’s in London’s Mayfair.
 Set in the splendor of Thierry Despont’s Foyer and inspired by the 1930s’ art deco, Afternoon Tea at Claridge’s is truly a magical experience.
 It has received numerous awards of excellence by the Tea Guild, for its presentation of English specialties like raisin and apple scones, Cornish clotted cream and Marco Polo gelée.
 Claridge’s also holds the title of ‘Best Traditional Afternoon Tea’ in 2016.
 Claridge’s is also kid-friendly and offers a special Children’s Tea.

-What could be better than sitting back and overlooking the Royal Mews of Buckingham Palace.
+What could be better than sitting back and overlooking the Royal Mews of Buckingham Palace?
 Afternoon tea at Rubens is heavily influenced by Royal events and dining trends throughout the years.
-Inspired from Her Majesty the Queen’s, the House of Stuart, Prince William and Prince Harry, the Royal Afternoon Tea will leave you feeling like royalty.
-Make sure to try Rubens Chocolate Cake: Chocolate is known as a favourite of the Queen, she is even said to have a piece of chocolate and a glass of Champagne each evening before bed.
+Inspired by Her Majesty the Queen’s, the House of Stuart, Prince William and Prince Harry, the Royal Afternoon Tea will leave you feeling like royalty.
+Make sure to try Rubens Chocolate Cake: Chocolate is known as a favorite of the Queen, she is even said to have a piece of chocolate and a glass of Champagne each evening before bed.

-If your looking to discover London and experience afternoon tea for yourself why not try out one of London Tours!
+If you're looking to discover London and experience afternoon tea for yourself why not try out one of London tours!